j03-dev/j03-dev/README.md

 ## Favorite Project: [Russenger](https://github.com/j03-dev/russenger)

-**Russenger** is my favorite project where I showcase my skills in building a messaging application.
-It's a project close to my heart, combining various technologies and demonstrating my proficiency in backend development.
+**Russenger** is my favorite project where I showcase my skills in building a library for creating Messenger bots with Rust.
+It's a project close to my heart, combining my love for Rust and backend development.

 ## Technologies I Love